-British comedian Paul Merton found out an extraordinary story from his Irish family history when he appeared the hit BBC show Who Do You Think You Are?
+British comedian Paul Merton found out an extraordinary story from his Irish family history when he appeared the hit BBC show Who Do You Think You Are? in 2019.

 The popular star learned that his Irish grandfather fought for the British Army before quitting to join the IRA.

 Waterford man James Power joined the British Army during the First World War.
 In 1916, he fought for the Royal Irish Regiment during the Easter Rising in Dublin.

 He was awarded the Victory Medal and the British Medal.
 However, he was horrified at the prospect of having to fire at his fellow Irish countrymen.